 - Sclera turns red and forms conjunctiva (white part of the eye with its clear cover).

 - A feeling of a foreign particle in the eye

 Causes of Corneal Ulcers

 In severe cases, it is caused by germs that enter through previous injuries or scratches in the cornea.
-Bacteria can also be viral, bacterial, or fungal, or they can be infectious.
-If the sore is caused by the herpes simplex virus it is called dendritic ulcer, and it will not be visible to the eyes.
+Bacteria can also be viral, fungal, or they can be infectious.
+If the sore is caused by the herpes simplex virus it is called a dendritic ulcer, and it will not be visible to the eyes.

 The herpes simplex virus can be a common infection of the virus that most people contract in childhood.
 Symptoms of the virus often include cold sores, pharyngitis, and swollen glands.
 It is not uncommon for the virus to spread to other parts of the body, but this will only happen if you touch the infected area and then touch your eye.

 Corneal ulcers are more common in those who wear contact lenses, perhaps as a result of rubbing or contaminated contact lenses on the eyes.
 In the event of a lot of scratching, a portion of the skin may become weak and broken, causing bacteria to invade and begin to reproduce and spread.

 Lens carriers who do not keep proper hygiene also increase their chances of developing corneal ulcers.
 For example, wearing soft lenses while sleeping, or being unhygienic when removing or repairing lenses increases the exposure to germs that can lead to infection.

 Studies have shown that wearing night-contact lenses is a major cause of infection.
 Acanthamoeba (acanthamoeba keratitis) is a common eye infection.
 Contact lens wearers who fail to remove their lenses before swimming can get a parasitic eye infection.